 CCAF graduates students each business day of the year.
-The college has two graduating classes each year- April and October.
-Degree candidate nominations and required supporting documentation must be received at the CCAF Administrative Center on or before the last Friday in February and August to be in the respective graduating class.
+The college has two graduating classes each year-April and October.
+CCAF must receive degree candidate nominations and required supporting documentation on or before the last Friday in February and August to be in the respective graduating class.
 All documents and nominations after that date will be processed in the next graduating class.
 Diplomas are mailed to the E&TS about one week after the official class closeout.